marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

   exit sequences to save and restore any modified registers, except for the EFLAGS register.
-Since GCC doesn't preserve SSE, MMX nor x87 states, the GCC option :option:`-mgeneral-regs-only` should be used to compile functions with :gcc-attr:`no_caller_saved_registers` attribute.
+Since GCC doesn't preserve SSE, MMX nor x87 states, the GCC option :option:`-mgeneral-regs-only` should be used to compile functions with :x86-fn-attr:`no_caller_saved_registers` attribute.

 .. index:: interrupt function attribute, x86

-.. gcc-attr:: interrupt
+.. x86-fn-attr:: interrupt

   Use this attribute to indicate that the specified function is an interrupt handler or an exception handler (depending on parameters passed